The Centre - What families say

 “My kids thrive”

 We have always loved it here at Hume Park Home Learners.
-Its a community of fantastic parents and teachers.
+It’s a community of fantastic parents and teachers.
 My son started in grade 1 and is now in grade 6.
 My daughter who has been coming since she was a wee babe started Kindergarten this year.
 My son loves that he is able to make decisions about his learning and therefore make choices about what interests him.
 He values and appreciates that he can make these choices.
 My daughter who is very social loves everything about her days at Hume Park.
-My daughter has complex medical needs and this program makes me feel great that she is able to be in a school like setting yet have the support and flexibility where needed.
+My daughter has complex medical needs and this program makes me feel great that she is able to be in a school-like setting yet have the support and flexibility where needed.
 I need and love this program.
 My kids thrive in it.

-“sense of extended family in the facility”
+“Sense of extended family in the facility”

 My three sons attended New West Home-Learners for a number of years with the youngest completing the program almost 10 years ago.
 We all have fond memories of our time there.
 I believe this unique program has been instrumental with guiding my now adult children to be responsible, caring, confident individuals, giving support to areas of importance to them.